 a.k.a. designing for budgets and audience reach

-I took on product design duties for this feature.
+I took on all product design duties for this feature.
 Our users needed to see for themselves how a little could go a long way in their ad spend.
 The ad creation page with the budget section in it was already text-heavy, so forcing users to plug in different amounts to see how many people they could reach would be a poor experience.

 I decided that we’d show instead of tell by giving users a way to play with numbers to see what works for them.
 After some interesting design discussions, I landed on a solution that was interactive, as well as illustrative of how a tiny amount could drastically change the potential number of people reached.